NVentimiglia/Unity3d-Async-Task/README.md

 	public Task<bool> Login(){
 		// run in background thread
 		return Task.Run(LoginInternal);
-		// or run in unty thread as a coroutine return Task<.RunCoroutine<bool>(LoginInternal2);
+		// or run in unity thread as a coroutine return Task<.RunCoroutine<bool>(LoginInternal2);
 	}